A homemade license plate didn't fool a California deputy, or spell the state's name right

 (CNN)A tractor-trailer's homemade license plate wasn't good enough to fool a motorcycle officer in Southern California -- or anyone else.

-Moorpark Police Senior Deputy David Anaya was helpling a motorist on the side of the road last month when he saw the big truck roll by at about 15-20 miles per hour.
+Moorpark Police Senior Deputy David Anaya was helping a motorist on the side of the road last month when he saw the big truck roll by at about 15-20 miles per hour.

 "There was a host of mechanical violations on the truck but what really stuck out was the manufactured license plate," Anaya told CNN.

-The plates numbers were crooked, scraggly and all different sizes instead of the clean, yellow font you would expect to see on a California plate.
+The plate's numbers were crooked, scraggly and all different sizes instead of the clean, yellow font you would expect to see on a California plate.

 But that wasn't the only clue.